How our planning service operates

-The Development Management team regulates development and uses of land and buildings, to make sure it complies with national planning legislation and our Local Plan.
-We aim to ensure that all development is high quality and is carried out in the right places.
+The Development Management team regulates development and uses of land and buildings, to make sure it complies with national planning laws and our Local Plan.
+We want to make sure all development is high quality and is carried out in the right places.

 Our main roles are to: